 Elk City is a tiny town located in the state of Idaho.
 With a population of 170 people and just one neighborhood, Elk City is the 139th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Elk City is generally considered to be a blue-collar town.
-100.00% of the Elk City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Elk City is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elk City is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Elk City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Elk City is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.